KevinKusiak/AcuteIS/README.md

     - - - - - - | - - - - - -
     - - - - - - y - - - - - -

-Thist second model visualizes how services with multi-layer child process are treated.
+This second model visualizes how services with multi-layer child processes are treated.
 In this case, **y** represents the initial child process of the service, **&** represents the containerized execution state of the initial child process, and **x** represents the user interaction with the initial child process.

 **a** and **b** are just the translations of **&** and **x**. **$** represents the containerized execution state of the second-layer child process. **o** represents the user interaction with the second-layer child process.